EdJones/EduGem/README.md

 <h2>EduGem</h2>
-<h4>Really?
-They still test with pencil and paper?</h4>
+Really?
+They still test with pencil and paper?

-EduGem doesn't suffer from small goals--but we'll get to that later.
-Small steps first.

 <h3>A BDD/TDD playpen</h3>
 For now, this is an exercise for a group of us learning to do <a href="http://pragprog.com/titles/achbd/the-rspec-book">BDD</a>--Behavior- (or Test-) Driven Development.